Arbitrage on Decentralized Exchanges: A Model of Arbitrageurs' Competition

-We examine a symmetric game involving two arbitrageurs.
-Under Assumption \ref{assume}, when two arbitrageurs choose the same gas fee, there is an equal probability for their trades to be executed first.
-As mentioned in Section \ref{sec:AMM}, an arbitrage opportunity arises only when $(p_B/p_A)/(y_A/y_B)\in [1/(1+f),1+f]$.
-Without loss of generality, we assume that $\frac{p_B/p_A}{y_A/y_B}>1+f$, i.e., that asset $B$, relative to asset $A$, is overpriced on CEX compared with the price on DEX (the case $\frac{p_A/p_B}{y_B/y_A}>1+f$ can be treated similarly).
-In this case, if the arbitrageur trades, she would buy asset $A$ and sell asset $B$ in CEX and do the reverse trade on DEX, i.e., set $d_A>0$ and $d_B<0$.
-For notational convenience, we define
+To avoid triviality, we henceforth assume that $(p_B/p_A)/(y_A/y_B)$, the ratio of the exchange rates of asset $B$ in terms of asset $A$ on the CEX and DEX, is not in the interval $\big[(1+f)^{-1},1+f\big]$.
+Otherwise, the arbitrageur will not take the arbitrage opportunity even if there is no gas fee; see \citet[Proposition 3.1]{HeYangZhou2024:LiquidityPoolDesign}.
+Without loss of generality, we assume that $(p_B/p_A)/(y_A/y_B)>1+f$, i.e., that asset $B$, relative to asset $A$, is overpriced on the CEX compared to the price on the DEX.
+In this case, if the arbitrageur trades, they would buy asset $A$ and sell asset $B$ on the CEX and perform the reverse trade on the DEX; i.e., they set $d_A>0$ and $d_B<0$.

-where $L_B$ stands for the \emph{level of liquidity} of the pool as measured by the value of asset $B$ in the pool and $O$ stands for the \emph{size of arbitrage opportunity}.
-As a result, the assumption $\frac{p_B/p_A}{y_A/y_B}>1+f$ is equivalent to $O>1$.

-We assume that the following assumption holds throughout the remainder of the paper. \begin{assumption} We assume that the level of liquidity $L_B>0$ and the size of arbitrage opportunity $O>1$. \end{assumption}

-Since the trading amount $(d_A,d_B)$ must satisfy the pricing rule \eqref{eq:CPMM}, we can represent the arbitrageur's decision variables by $d_A$ and $g$.
-If the trade of the arbitrageur is executed first, we then rewrite \eqref{eq:FMNetProfit} and define

-which stands for the net profit if she is the first mover.
-Denote by $\hat g_H$ the \emph{highest profitable gas fee}, i.e., the gas fee that makes the first mover break even.
-Neither the first mover or the second mover is willing to pay a gas fee higher than $\hat g_H$ since the resulted net profit is negative.
-By maximizing $R_F(g, d_A)$ in $d_A$, it is straightforward to derive that the optimal trading amount is